ayeuhugyu/minepack/README.md

 # Minepack

-A modern CLI tool for managing Minecraft modpacks, with robust dependency management, beautiful output, and Modrinth integration.
+A CLI tool for managing Minecraft modpacks, with extremely colorful output and exporting to modrinth's modpack format.

 ---

 ## Features
-- **Create, search, add, remove, and list mods** for your pack
+- **Create, search, add, remove, and list mods**
-- **Dependency resolution** and interactive selection
+- **Dependency resolution**
-- **Colorful, aligned, emoji-rich CLI output**
 - **Export to Modrinth .mrpack** format (with overrides and versioning)
 - **Self-update** from GitHub releases
-- **Powerful map and query commands**

 ---